 Cahuita only has about eight dirt streets.
 The highway runs parallel to the coast, with three main access roads running perpendicular.
-The northernmost of these access roads bypasses town and brings you to the northern end of Playa Negra.
-It’s marked with signs for the Magellan Inn and other hotels up on this end.
-The second road in brings you to the southern end of Playa Negra, about 1km (a half-mile) closer to town.
+The northernmost of these bypasses town and brings you to the northern end of Playa Negra.
+It’s marked with signs for the Magellan Inn and other hotels.
+The second road takes you to the southern end of Playa Negra, about 1km (a half-mile) closer to town.
 The third road is the principal entrance into town.
-The village’s main street in town, which runs parallel to the highway, dead-ends at the national park entrance (a footbridge over a small stream).
+The village’s main street, parallel to the highway, dead-ends at the national park entrance (a footbridge over a small stream).

 Buses drop their passengers off at a bus terminal at the back of a small strip mall on the main entrance road into town.
 Cabs will be waiting to take you to the lodges on Playa Negra.
-Alternately, you can head out walking north on the street that runs between Coco’s Bar and the small park.
+Or you can walk north on the street that runs between Coco’s Bar and the small park.
 This road curves to the left and continues 1.6km (1 mile) or so out to Playa Negra.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.